fallen-icarus/cardano-loans/GettingStarted.md

   --out-file post_payment_active_datum.json
 ```

 *All fields must match the current ActiveDatum exactly*.
+While the fields that accept fractions can
+also accept decimals, it is more accurate to use fractions directly.
+Converting decimals to
+fractions is subject to the imprecision of floating-point numbers.

 ##### Create the required redeemers.
 ```bash